robertreppel/gherk-book/README.markdown

 __The accounting bounded context of a fictional business__ is modeled in a service exposed by the IAccountingService interface:

 * Cash sales only.
-* Sales tax is handled like Canadian GST: Amount owing to the government = sales tax charged - sales tax paid.
 * The owner can inject cash into the business.
 * Investors can invest cash into the business.
 * There is no inventory.
 Product for sale is represented by a transaction reference string.
 It's vague, ill-defined and therefore probably consulting services.